Disco Inferno (wrestler): Podcasts and other work

 In 2014, Gilbertti began appearing as a guest on Major League Wrestling Radio's podcasts and in early 2015 briefly had his own podcast 'Hot News' alongside Mike Sanders on Vince Russo's now defunct Pyro and Ballyhoo website.

 Gilbertti is currently one of the hosts of a podcast called Keepin it 100 with Konnan.
 He has been with the show since it debuted on Podcast One in 2016.
-The show is currently on the MLW Radio Network.
-Gilbertti also appears weekly on Vince Russo's The Brand Network featured on two shows called Lions, Tigers, Bears and Dirt, and Time Out.

-Gilberti announced on a recent episode of "Keepin it 100" that he will be joining the "Thunder Down Under" Male Revue, when they return to Las Vegas.
-He did not specify if this was short term or something long term.
-He did, however, state that he wanted to "bring more male eyes to the product".
+He also does a podcast with Vince Russo called "Time Out".